top of page

 Spray Efficiency Training Success Story

-Eighteen Gresham, Oregon painting professionals participated in a special 3D virtual training to improve efficiency and reduce waste in their operations.
-The skills they learned are estimated to save them close to 30% on the cost of coating materials (paints and clear coats) in their operations, along with human health and environmental benefits.
+Eighteen Gresham, Oregon painting professionals participated in a special 3D virtual reality (VR) training to improve efficiency and reduce waste in their operations.
+The skills they learned are estimated to save them close to 30% on the cost of coating materials (paints and clear coats) in their operations, along with providing human health and environmental benefits.

-The training was held on March 22, 2024, through a collaboration with the City of Gresham and the Pacific Northwest Pollution Prevention Resource Center (PPRC).
-The Spray Efficiency Training (SET) was sponsored by Gresham’s Business Sustainability Coordinator, Gregg Hayward, Keri Handaly, Gresham Watershed Analyst, Ulu Seria, Ashley Pugh and Gustavo Gutierrez-Gomez, with the Rockwood Community Development Corporation and East County Business Bridge (ECBB).
-The PPRC trainers were Angel Contreras Cruz and Michael Strauhal.
+The training was held on March 22, 2024, through a collaboration of a local government agency and two non-profits: the City of Gresham, the Rockwood Community Development Corporation’s East County Business Bridge (ECBB) and the Pacific Northwest Pollution Prevention Resource Center (PPRC).
+Gresham’s Business Sustainability Coordinator, Gregg Hayward and Gresham Watershed Analyst, Keri Handaly; Rockwood Community Development Corporation’s East County Business Bridge’s (ECBB) Ulu Seria, Ashley Pugh and Gustavo Gutierrez-Gomez; and PPRC trainers Angel Contreras Cruz and Michael Strauhal were all key to the project.

 Check out our Spray Efficiency Training videos below!